Opinion: Why is artwork by children being censored at a hospital?

 The second piece was a plate accompanied by text about the history of Palestine’s fishing industry, referring to a shoreline running all the way from the Gaza Strip up to the northern tip of what is today Israel.
 Surely, it must be possible for Palestinian children to refer to the geography of their homeland as it existed before 1948 and the creation of the Israeli state without censure?

-UKLFI went so far as to suggest the Trust could be “in breach of the Equality Act”, claiming the display was “discriminatory against Israelis, Jews and supporters of Israel.”
+UKLFI went so far as to suggest the hospital trust could be “in breach of the Equality Act”, claiming the display was “discriminatory against Israelis, Jews and supporters of Israel”.

 Space to give voice to Palestinians is shrinking fast in Britain.
-Chelsea and Westminster Hospital say they will be working with the “relevant parties” to decide what happens to the artwork.
+I find it beyond belief that instead of standing up for a project promoting contact with children growing up under a crushing military blockade and frequent bombardment, Chelsea and Westminster Hospital chose to take down their works of art.
+The hospital says it will be working with the “relevant parties” to decide what happens to the artwork.
 In my view, they should reinstate it.

 Join our commenting forum